Personal Writing Can Help Your Mental Wellness

-You can even physical effects, such as lowered blood pressure and improved liver function.
-When there’s so many benefits, you can see why so many people choose to write regularly.
+You can even have physical effects, such as lowered blood pressure and improved liver function.
+When there are so many benefits, you can see why so many people choose to write regularly.
 If you want to get started, you can look for writing inspiration online.

 Writing About What You’re Thankful for Can Improve Your Sleep